 3DS Max Features 3DS Max Features 3DS Max has modeling capabilities and a flexible plug-in architecture and can be used on the Microsoft Windows platform.
 It is frequently used by video game developers, TV commercial studios and visual effect companies.

-It also allows you to create characters with extreme detail, and it supports polygon modelling techniques like edge modelling, subdivision surfaces as well as box modelling etc. Easily integrate animation: This software also allows you to easily integrate animation data from external sources such as motion capture devices and mocap files etc. One can also use it for creating character rigs that are suitable
+It also allows you to create characters with extreme detail, and it supports polygon modeling techniques like edge modeling, subdivision surfaces as well as box modeling etc. Easily integrate animation: This software also allows you to easily integrate animation data from external sources such as motion capture devices and mocap files etc. Pros

 Rendering – Both software are equipped with rendering engines that can be used in other software.
 The main difference between these two is that Maya’s render engine is better suited for modeling whereas 3DS Max’s render engine is better suited for animations and its renderer also supports advanced features like network rendering, ambient occlusion, radiosity and many more.